 This solution is designed for optics.
 Use the power of nature to clean without leaving streaks or blemishes.
 Safe for all electronics, coated lenses, and sensors.
 I know you may have some glass cleaners in the house but please don’t use that one.

 I would recommend If you can’t carry all with you, at least carry the lens pens and the microfiber cloth with you.

-Don’t breath or spit on your lenses either.
-Other material besides microfiber cloth will scratch your lenses, therefore, degrading the image quality.
+Don’t breathe or spit on your lenses either.
+Other materials besides microfiber cloth will scratch your lenses, therefore, degrading the image quality.
 I am pretty sure you don’t want to spoil those expensive binoculars either.